assamite/TwatBot/README.rst

 TwatBot
 ==========

-TwatBot is a twitter bot built for a course "Computational foundations of linguistic creativity" held in University of Helsinki, fall 2014.
+TwatBot is a twitter bot built for a course "Computational foundations of linguistic creativity", held in University of Helsinki, fall 2014.

-TwatBot generates color names based on the knowledge it has on different colors, and their relations.
+TwatBot generates color names for color codes, e.g. ``0x081960``, based on the linguistic knowledge it has on different colors, and their relations.
+The project is developed as a Django app, so that its reasoning for giving certain names to certain color codes is easy to follow from a web site.

 Weekly reports